Register A Lasting Power Of Attorney

 In order to claim a Fee Exemption or Fee Remission then it will be necessary to complete a Fee Exemption/Remission Form called an LPA 120.

-No refunds are usually given even if the application is rejected or if the Donor or their Attorney die before the registration of the Lasting Power of Attorney is complete.
+No refunds are usually given even if the application is rejected or if the Donor or their Attorney die before the registration is complete.
 If the application is corrected, and not rejected, then there should not be a need to pay an additional fee.

 Once all the Lasting Power of Attorney forms have been completed and signed then they will need to be all sent to the Court.